ArifHoss/lost_in_translation_erik_arif/README.md

 #### •	Browser Developer Tools for testing and debugging (React and Redux Dev Tools)
 #### •	Git
 #### •	Rest API: https://github.com/dewald-els/noroff-assignment-api
+#### •  Component diagram you find in under component diagram folder.

 ## Features
 #### •	Login page for users to enter their name